Loading...

 How to consume getränk - kaffee, 1 tasse(n) (200 ml/tasse) without glucose spikes

-Consider using unsweetened almond or soy milk instead of regular milk or cream, as these options tend to have less impact on blood sugar levels.
+Use unsweetened almond milk or soy milk instead of regular milk or cream to reduce sugar content.

 healthspan-mbl